fingerthief/recommendarr/README.md

 docker run -d \
   --name recommendarr \
   -p 3030:80 \
+  -p 3050:3050 \
+  -v $(pwd)/server/data:/app/server/data \
   tannermiddleton/recommendarr:latest
 ```

 Then visit `http://localhost:3030` in your browser.
-Note that without the API server, credential storage will be limited to your browser's local storage.
+This command includes the volume mount for persistent credential storage.

 For more Docker options, see the [Docker Support](#-docker-support) section below.